Iconology of the Hermit Cards

 The concept of the Hermit may seem simple to us today, but the variable images in the early Tarot cards reveals of a more complex constellation of associations.
 One of the cards clearly represents the Greek god of time, Chronos.
 But as pointed out by Panofsky (1939) the Latin name for Saturn is Kronos and the confusion of names led to a mixture of symbols.
 Saturn is the patron of agriculture and therefore Father Time sometimes carries a scythe (Figure 7).
 The Hermit and monk are shown in depictions of the "children of Saturn" (Figure 7).
 Time was also thought of as the "revealer", as in the expression "time will tell", and this probably accounts for the transformation of the hourglass into a lantern.

 Though it doesn't appear in the early Tarot cards, the typical representation of Saturn eating a human, also gets transferred over into images of Time (Figure 8).
-Other images of Saturn and the mixed imagery with Father Time can be seen at:
+Other images show Saturn mixed with imagery of Father Time.

 www.billyandcharlie.com/planets/saturn.html